The following article contains checklists on the various room requirements and recommendations for building an image quality test lab from scratch.

 Checklist for room requirements

 - A dark room without windows to avoid stray light.
-If a room without windows is unavailable, you will have to completely cover the windows with proper material such as non-flammable Molton fabric (other names for this fabric include Duvetyne, Duvetyn, or Roke).
+If a room without windows is unavailable, you will have to completely cover the windows with a proper material such as non-flammable Molton fabric (other names for this fabric include Duvetyne, Duvetyn, or Roke).

 - Temperature control over the room, air-conditioning is required.
 Most ISO tests require a specific temperature between 21- and 23-degrees C.